 Thank you, Jon Stewart!

-I continue to fully applaud Cramer's stated goal -- help people make money by investing in the stock market.
+I do applaud Cramer's principal goal -- to help people make money by investing in the stock market.
 But Cramer's outburst last year was a mistake -- plain and simple.
 And, as Mr. Stewart so kindly illustrated, it wasn't his first time.

-You see, when someone issues panic-inducing market calls, as Cramer does from time to time -- and urges investors to avoid long-term strategies to buy and hold good companies -- the average investor simply gets crushed.
+You see, when someone issues panic-inducing market calls, as Cramer seemingly does from time to time -- and urges investors to avoid long-term strategies to buy and hold good companies -- study after study confirms that average investors tend to get crushed.

-Cramer's Today show plea was, indeed, grounded in a sound reality -- Fools should never have money they need during the next five years in the market.
-But by advising people to indiscriminately sell, he helps contribute to exactly the thing that he's trying to avoid: having investors lose money.
+Truth be told, as Cramer points out, Fools should never have money they need during the next five years in the market.
+But by advising people to indiscriminately sell, he helps contribute to exactly the thing that he's trying to avoid: investors losing money.

 Chances are, when the market was taking a chainsaw to some of our more closely held assumptions about the U.S. financial system, most viewers were so petrified that even a very small push was likely to persuade investors to join the terrified herds pulling their money out of the market.
 And pull they did.

 Between October and the end of November 2008, investors pulled out a whopping $140 billion from U.S. equity funds.
-Based on what these funds were holding, they were indirectly pulling out of mutual fund mainstays like Oracle
+Based on what these funds were holding, they were indirectly pulling out of mutual fund mainstays like Walt Disney

-With the market now priced a bit above last year's "call," what the heck has Cramer done for you?
+With the market priced a bit above the epic "call," what the heck has Cramer done for you?
 Not a thing, really.
 Perhaps he saved you money in the collapse that occurred in the ensuing months.
 But to complete the circle, he would have had to tell these people precisely when to get back in.
 Where was he on March 6, when we reached the low?
 He was nowhere to be seen on national television.

 Those people who were convinced they had to run for the hills realized substantial losses at discounted prices and just missed out on one of the biggest market rallies ever -- one that nobody saw coming.
 No matter how good his first call was, that's 50% he won't be able to give you back.
 And therefore, it was a huge mistake.